opencobra/memote/docs/custom_tests.rst

     @annotate(
-        title="Some human-readable descriptive title for the report", type="Single keyword describing how the data ought to be displayed."
+        title="Some human-readable descriptive title for the report", format_type="Single keyword describing how the data ought to be displayed."
     )
     def test_your_custom_case(read_only_model):
     """